consist-sh/consist/README.md

 ## Key Concepts

-Consist leans on two primary ideas: recipes and steps.
+Consist leans on three primary ideas: recipes, steps and files.
 Recipes contain one or more steps.
 Steps tend to be atomic and idempotent.

 Example of a recipe: